8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-five-type-portfolio/content.md

 So, when we look at things in terms of decades, we would need to have a decade (or longer) of positive real rates of return before we would move something like cash to a different type in our portfolio.

 The historical precedent being a negative real rate of return for things of this type is one reason many in the finance space advise against leaving cash under your mattress “doing nothing.”
-Instead, we want to put our dollars to work, either by paying for liabilities or buying other things in other categories.
+Instead, we want to “put our dollars to work,” either by paying for liabilities or buying other asset types.

 Let’s say you have a dollar in a savings account.
 The savings account has an APY of 1 percent.
 Let’s say we’re in an inflationary environment, and inflation is 3 percent.
 The real rate of return of the dollar is negative 2 percent.
 If we were in a deflationary environment, say negative 3 percent, the real rate of return for the dollar would be 4 percent.
+If the real rate of return stayed positive long enough (decades), we might consider cash to be a growth type.

 ## The portfolio everyone has